vajsm/teleport-extension/README.md

 ## Features
 With this extension, you can easily transport tabs from one of your open windows to another.
 The extension offers new options in the context menu of the tab, where you can select a "teleport" target -- the window where to move the tab to.

+## Limitations/known issues
+* Incognito windows not yet supported
+* The only supported language for now is `en` -- due to the current limitations of background service workers.
+Details in `src/modules/localization.js`.

 ## Installation
 `TODO`: this section will be added once the extension is released.